 (b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector is satisfied that the hazard or likely hazard has been removed.

-[Section 31AD inserted by No. 68 of 2004 s.
-76; amended by No. 33 of 2014 s.
+[Section 31AD inserted: No. 68 of 2004 s.
+76; amended: No. 33 of 2014 s.
 17.]

 31AE.
 Requirements to stop work etc. permitted in prohibition notices